DestroyedClone/RiskOfBulletstorm/README.md

 ## Boss
 **Beetle**: Spawns 1 beetle that have a 5% (+5% per stack) chance to dig up a pickup upon completing a room.
-**Master Round**: Granted upon clearing a teleporter boss without ANYONE taking damage.
+**Master Round**: Granted upon clearing a teleporter boss, as long as no player took more than 3 hits each.
 Adds 150 max health per stack.

 # Equipment
 ## Normal